bruffridge/nasawds-site/_components/colors/01-palette.md

 <h4 class="usa-heading">Primary colors</h4>

-<p>This palette’s primary colors are blue, gray, and white.
+<p>This palette’s primary colors are blue, black, and white.
 Blue is commonly associated with trust, confidence, and sincerity; it is also used to represent calmness and responsibility.</p>

 <div class="usa-grid-full usa-color-row usa-primary-color-section">
   <div class="usa-color-square usa-color-primary">